jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 **Additional tips**

-Performance testing (profiling) is an important part of programming. `tictoc()` measures the time that needs to take to run a target function for once.
-If you want a more robust measure of timing as well as information on memory (**speed** and **space** both matter for performance testing), consider using the [`bench` package](https://github.com/r-lib/bench) that is designed for high precising timing of R expressions.
+Performance testing (profiling) is an important part of programming. `tictoc()` measures the time needed to run a target function for once.
+If you want a more robust measure of timing as well as information on memory (**speed** and **space** both matter for performance testing), consider using the [`bench` package](https://github.com/r-lib/bench) that is designed for high precision timing of R expressions.